 3.1.2 Multimedia information [ITU-T F.771]: Digital information that uses multiple forms of information content and information processing, such as text, pictures, audio, video, three-dimensional panoramic pictures and digital maps, which informs or entertains users.

-3.1.3 Object Identifier [ITU-T X.680]: A globally unique value associated with an object to unambiguously identify it.
+3.1.3 Object Identifier [b-ITU-T X.680]: A globally unique value associated with an object to unambiguously identify it.

 3.2 Terms defined in this Recommendation